 In November 2015, the FASB issued ASU 2015-07 "Balance Sheet Classification of Deferred Taxes," which provides guidance on the balance sheet classification of deferred taxes.
 Under the current guidance, deferred tax liabilities and assets must be separated into current and noncurrent amounts in a classified statement of financial position.
 The new guidance requires deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
-The new guidance does not change the requirement that deferred tax liabilities and assets of a tax-paying component of an entity to be offset and presented as a single amount.
+The new guidance requires deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
+The new guidance deferred tax liabilities and assets of a tax-paying component of an entity to be offset and presented as a single amount.
 The guidance was effective on January 1, 2017.
-We elected prospective adoption to all deferred tax liabilities and assets and the guidance did not have a material effect on our financial position, results of operations, or cash flows.
+We elected prospective adoption to all deferred tax liabilities and assets and the guidance did not have a material effect on our financial position, or cash flows.